 Coping with infidelity excludes you being further victimized!
 Protect yourself.

 With your actions:

-I know this maybe very difficult because of everything you are going through.
+I know this may be very difficult because of everything you are going through.
 But you need to protect yourself and not put yourself in a situation where you can be further hurt.
-Surviving infidelity must be a healing process, and not the opposite.
+Surviving infidelity must be a healing process, not the opposite.

-Your partner who betrayed is also struggling—coping with infidelity as you are—and is in crisis mode.
-Be kind, be patient, but don't engage in conversation where you are blamed and take additional emotional bullets—you have already spilt enough emotional blood.
+Your partner who betrayed is also struggling—coping with the infidelity —and is in crisis mode.
+Be kind, be patient, but don't engage in conversations where you are blamed and don't take additional emotional bullets—you have already spilt enough emotional blood.